Update: January 2018

 Find the Best Rock Climbing Routes in El Chorro, Spain

-This is the best place to find information on many of the multi-pitch climbs, including topos and descriptions (In Spanish)
+Individual links for the best place to find information on many of the best multi-pitch climbs.

 The climbing lodge is a German-run climbing guest house based between El Chorro and Valle de Abdalajis.
 On their website, they have up to date, downloadable topos for some of the crags.